-Although smallmouth bass will hit just about any bass lure, there are certain lures that can help you key in on smallmouth specifically.
+Although smallmouth bass feed similarly to largemouth bass, there are certain lures that can help you key in on smallmouth specifically.
 Typically when you want to shift your aim from specie to specie you target different lakes, or different areas of a lake.
 Largemouth are more often found in weedy habitats while smallmouth are mostly in and around areas with sandy or rocky bottoms.
 It’s also more common to see a better population of smallies in clear water as opposed to stained water.

 Now this isn’t to say you won’t catch them in the opposite on occasion, but more often than not these are the habitats they prefer.
 There have been plenty of times when anglers will be targeting largemouth territories and all of a sudden catch a giant smallie.
 The purpose of this page is to simply help you target and catch more smallmouth with the best smallmouth bass lures.